ACKNOWLEDGEMENT OF THE LIMITS OF CONFIDENTIALITY

 - Psychological Testing – During this portion of the evaluation you will be asked to complete paper-and-pencil tests that will assess such areas as your personality characteristics, intellectual abilities, and sexual knowledge, attitudes, and behavior.
 This portion of the evaluation typically takes two to three hours. you understand that if you have difficulty reading, test items will be read to you.
 Should this be necessary, you understand the evaluation may have to be extended to one or more additional appointments and that additional charges will be incurred.

 - Clinical Interview – During this portion of the evaluation you will be asked to discuss important events that have occurred during your life.
 You will be asked questions about your parents, educational background, hobbies, sexual development, substance abuse, and other topics.
-This portion of the evaluation typically takes two to three hours.
+This portion of the evaluation typically takes two hours.

 - Risk Assessment Instruments – Your risk for sexual, nonsexual violent, and/or general criminal recidivism may be assessed using several actuarial risk instruments.
 The use of actuarial risk instruments has been found to be moderately more accurate in predicting recidivism than clinical opinion.
 It is important to recognize that it is not possible to predict which specific individual will reoffend.
 The person’s score on a risk instrument puts him in a pool of risk with other individuals having similar scores.
 Individuals with similar scores are then followed for a period, and the recidivism risk for that pool is then determined based upon new charges or convictions.
 As risk instrument scores increase, the likelihood of recidivism within the pool increases.
 The risk instruments are scored during the writing of the report.

 If, at any time, you have a question about any aspect of the evaluation or these procedures, pleased feel free to ask me.
 In addition, if at any time, you need a break from the evaluation, please let me know and we will stop.
-Once the evaluation is completed, and with the permission of the requesting party, I may be able to have a meeting with you to explain the results and answer any questions you might have.
+Once the evaluation and report is completed, and with the permission of the requesting party, I may be able to have a meeting with you to explain the results and answer any questions you might have.

 I/We understand and accept this evaluation agreement.